-ICARP received a Cooperative Technical Partners (CTP) grant from FEMA to provide coordination support to align federal Hazard Mitigation Assistance (HMA) funding with state resilience goals.
-This 18-month partnership supports identification of projects that strengthen California's portfolio of nature-based, social and environmental justice projects.
-Eligible project types include natural infrastructure to build coastal resilience, urban greening, wildfire mitigation, and transportation-related planning and implementation projects.
+ICARP has received multiple Cooperative Technical Partners (CTP) grants from FEMA to provide coordination support to align federal Hazard Mitigation Assistance (HMA) funding with state resilience goals.
+The partnership supports identification of projects that strengthen California's portfolio of nature-based, social and environmental justice projects.
 With a specific focus on hard-to-reach priority project types, as identified by FEMA, these pilot projects will help shape a pipeline of projects that may be eligible for future FEMA funding.